 Board layout looks like this:

-OK not satisfied with that, I needed an VCLFO for a studio I was building, so instead of just buying one (too easy right?)
+I needed an VCLFO for a studio a friend was building, so instead of just buying one (too easy right?)
 I dug out a really old LFO board I had lying around in my junkbox, from a now-defunct outfit called "Electronics for Musicians".

 Wait, EFM?
 Who are they and where do I get this stuff?
 Not so fast partner....This outfit was apparently run by a single lone wolf tech dude named Tom Gamble.....Fitting name because if and when you got your boards from EFM was a gamble?

-so anyway here I am 12 years later and I still have a few unbuilt boards from EFM.
+so anyway here I am 12+ years later and I still have a few unbuilt boards from EFM.
 LFO5A one of them.
 Time to put it to work.

 To correct all of the P/P output issues on the LFO5A board I downloaded this Dave Kendell mod schematic to correct, as part of the invaluable forum page for the LFO. (the original forum is gone, this is a copy)

-This is built for the LFO5A as a daughterboard but overall the design is generic and modular enough that I figure it can used for any reasonable audio or DC gain up/gain down or buffering need.
+This is built for the LFO5A as a daughterboard but overall the design is generic and modular enough that I figure it can used for reasonable audio or DC gain up/gain down or buffering solutions as they come up.

 For this one here is the board: